Question: "Is the personal prophecy concept biblical?"

 The completion of the Bible impacts the nature of the gift of prophecy.
 The Bible contains all the revelation we need for life and godliness (2 Peter 1:3).
 The Word of God is living and active, sharper than any two-edged sword (Hebrews 4:12).
 The Bible is “useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16-17).
 As a result, the gift of prophecy transitioned from primarily being a declaration of new revelation from God, to primarily (or exclusively) being a declaration of what God has already revealed, as recorded in His Word.

 This is not to say that God would never give one person a message to deliver to another person.
 God can, will, and does use people in whatever ways He sees fit.
-But, the fact that the Word of God is perfect and complete means that we are to rely on it for guidance.
+But the fact that the Word of God is perfect and complete means that we are to rely on it for guidance.
 We are not to rely on prophets, prophetic hotlines, and prophetic readings.
-God’s Word contains the truth we need to know.
+God’s Word contains the truth we need.
 God’s Word presents the wisdom we need to know to properly apply His truth.
 Beyond that, we have the indwelling Holy Spirit to guide, comfort, and teach us (John 14:16, 26).
-Using the concept of personal prophecy to gain influence over people and making them dependent on “prophetic guidance,” is a blatant distortion of the biblical gift of prophecy.
+Using the concept of personal prophecy to gain influence over people and making them dependent on “prophetic guidance” is a blatant distortion of the biblical gift of prophecy.
 Any time people trust the fallible words of men instead of the infallible Word of God, it is a travesty.